Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Oe3YJ6I0wIg.md

 # [November 2nd, 2021 Livestream](../2021-11-02.md)
 ## Q&A: Will the save times be reduced?
 https://www.youtube.com/watch?v=Oe3YJ6I0wIg
-This question was possibly duplicated with a more recent answer: [November 29th, 2022 Livestream Q&A: Why does the game have to stutter when the Autosave kicks in?](./yt-eKhzlLqhuPY.md) [https://www.youtube.com/watch?v=eKhzlLqhuPY](https://www.youtube.com/watch?v=eKhzlLqhuPY)
+This question was possibly duplicated with a more recent answer: [January 17th, 2023 Livestream Q&A: A way for faster Autosaves?](./yt-vRHcjLUjio8.md) [https://www.youtube.com/watch?v=vRHcjLUjio8](https://www.youtube.com/watch?v=vRHcjLUjio8)

 ### Topics